Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Comments on the charges

 \section{Comments on the charges}

 The charges or the symmetry generators $Q_n$ and $\bar{Q}_m$ do not remain constant with time evolutes.
 In other words, the non-zero modes of the charges are not conserved.
 As explained in~\cite{Bunster:2014mua}, the charges we obtained are not invariant but covariant under this algebra.
-One can refine charges by adding an explicitly time-dependent factor, such that the refined charges become the conserved ones.
+One can refine charges by adding an explicitly time-dependent factor, such that the refined charges become time independent ones.
+We would like to find the explicitly time-dependent factor $X, \tilde{X}$ in equation \eqref{charge ansatz}.
+The strategy is to find a time-dependent modes expansion instead of~\eqref{Fourier modes} so that the refined charges still correspond to the asymptotic symmetry of AdS$_3$ with mixed boundary conditions.